loopbackio/loopback-connector-cloudant/README.md

 # CRUD

+User can find most CRUD operation apis documented in https://loopback.io/doc/en/lb3/Built-in-models-REST-API.html

-Loopback api assumes user include the `_rev` when modifying data, so please make sure you handle document's revision properly before you call a POST/PATCH/DELETE api.
+Please note that after the `_rev` property refactor done, cloudant model api will assume user include the `_rev` when modifying data, so please make sure you handle document's revision properly before you call a POST/PATCH/DELETE api.
 For details, refer to https://github.com/strongloop/loopback-connector-cloudant#_rev-property

 I believe there are more stuff TBD in this part, appreciate more ideas.